MaterialFoundry/Worldbuilder/docs/quickStart.md

 <div class="imgContainer"><img src="../img/mainApp/articles.png"></div>
 The main application of Worldbuilder is the starting point for everything you do with the module.
 It shows all articles, categorized by article types, allows you to open and create articles, and more.

-To open the application, head the Game Settings sidebar tab (:material-cogs:), look for the Material Foundry section and press the :fontawesome-solid-book-atlas: Worldbuilder button.
+To open the application, click the :fontawesome-solid-globe: control button (on the left of the screen).

 On the right of the application you will find multiple tabs, clicking these will display the corresponding data in the main section of the application.